-Hotter surrounding temperature releases more gas.
+A hotter surrounding temperature releases more gas.

 Humidity during storage

 When it comes to humidity, you’d want to find your safe spot.
-Storing it in a dry environment allows more gas to escape while extreme humidity encourages the growth of fungus and molds.
+Storing it in a dry environment allows more gas to escape, while extreme humidity encourages the growth of fungus and molds.

 Dark and oily Italian roasts out-gasses a lot less than the same coffee roasted at the “Full City” level.

-How to bloom?
+How to bloom coffee

 Blooming a French press coffee remains to be controversial.
-Some coffee aficionados find it worth doing, while others question the need to do it.
+Some coffee lovers find it worth doing, while others question the need to do it.
 But as always, it depends on preference!
 We suggest you try to do it both ways and see which method you like better.
 Whether it’s a bloomed French press or not, it’s totally up to you!

 Next, put in freshly roasted and ground beans and add hot water.
-Make sure that you pour in just enough to soak the grounds without pouring through.
+Make sure you pour in just enough to soak the grounds without pouring through.
 Let the grinds settle for about 45-90 seconds.
 After that, operate your automatic coffee and brew.